 The housing market in Munich and the surrounding area is extremely tight, making it quite difficult for students to find a place to live.
-To counter this, Daniel Auer proposed the creation of TUM's own housing exchange: TUM Living.
+To counter this, Daniel Auer used the Academicus to propose the creation of TUM's own housing exchange: TUM Living.

 TUM Living has been online since fall 2021.
 Here, landlords advertise offers for TUM students free of charge, which are carefully checked by TUM Accomodation Assistance.
 This means that fake offers don't stand a chance.